Maintaining Maximal Strength In Lockdown With The Exerfly: A Case Study With Mick Byers

 The biggest practical application I take from the experience is that using a flywheel device in the absence of other forms of heavy external load training (i.e., that which uses a Barbell or heavy DBs) is sufficient to at least maintain maximum strength levels.

-While I could utilise a 20-24kg DB (depending on timeline), training sessions always involved high-intensity efforts and were supplemented by short duration, high-effort speed sessions (predominantly accelerations).
+While I could utilize a 20-24kg DB (depending on timeline), training sessions always involved high-intensity efforts and were supplemented by short duration, high-effort speed sessions (predominantly accelerations).

 Physiologically, two critical drivers of max strength are the amount or rate of motor unit activation (or their combination).
 These two factors can be influenced by load and effort– which is why high-intensity jumps and speed efforts can improve max strength.